oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/Integration-Manuals/Integrating-With-Identity-Providers/identityserver4/quickstart.md

 app.Run();
 ```

-Make sure you have configured Auth0 in your `appsettings.json` file:
+Make sure you have configured IdentityServer in your `appsettings.json` file:

 ```json
 {